New Study Reveals a Majority of SMBs Lack 24/7 Security Operations To Detect and Respond to Threats

 INDIANAPOLIS – July 21, 2022:

-Pondurance, a leader in Managed Detection and Response (MDR) services, announced today findings from a commissioned study conducted by Forrester Consulting on behalf of Pondurance, which found that while 81% of small and medium sized businesses surveyed are monitored by a security operations center (SOC), most–57%–do not operate 24 hours a day, 7 days a week.
-Considering that 69% of SMBs feel they are facing critical and expanding cybersecurity threats and 75% say cyberattacks have increased in the past three years, the lack of 24/7 coverage continues to put SMBs at considerable risk.
+Pondurance, a leader in managed detection and response (MDR) services, announced today findings from a commissioned study conducted by Forrester Consulting on behalf of Pondurance.
+The study found that 81% of small and medium-sized businesses (SMBs) surveyed are monitored by a security operations center (SOC), but most (57%) do not operate 24/7.
+Considering that 69% of SMBs feel they are facing critical and expanding cybersecurity threats and 75% says cyberattacks have increased in the past three years, the lack of 24/7 coverage continues to put SMBs at considerable risk.

-Cybercriminals and threat actors work around the clock, with attacks originating from around the world.
+Cybercriminals and threat actors work around-the-clock, with attacks originating from around the world.
 Therefore, all businesses, including SMBs, need to be always on alert for new threats and available to respond at any moment to an incident.
 The study, Attackers Don’t Sleep, But Your Employees Need To, explores where SMBs are in their security operations maturity journey.
-Of those with an internal SOC, 64% have 10 or fewer employees (and almost a third have 5 or fewer).
+Of those with an internal SOC, 64% has 10 or fewer employees (and almost a third have five or fewer).
 Those operating a purely internal SOC and attempting to operate 24/7 run the risk of exhausting their employees.